Skip to content

 • Don't sell privacy.
 Sell freedom.

-People didn't buy Bitcoin because it was a peer-to-peer electronic cash system.
-They bought it because it was a middle finger to the central banks.
+People didn't buy Bitcoin because it was peer-to-peer electronic cash.
+They bought it because it felt like a middle finger to the central banks.

 The narrative is the product.
-The token is just the API key to that belief.
+The token is just the API key to the belief.